Chart Color Schemes

 Lambton - New Lambton features high concentrations of group households, with a fairly typical median household size

-Family households account for 67.2% of all households, including 30.6% couples with children, 23.0% couples without children, and 12.5% single parent families.
-Non-family households constitute the remaining 32.8%, with lone person households at 28.6% and group households comprising 4.2% of the total.
-The median household size is 2.4 people, which aligns with the average for the Rest of NSW.
+Family households constitute 67.2% of all households, including 30.6% couples with children, 23.0% couples without children, and 12.5% single parent families.
+Non-family households account for 32.8%, with lone person households at 28.6% and group households comprising 4.2%.
+The median household size is 2.4 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households